 - Customer Service & Support: Building strong relationships with customers through timely support and delivering a high-quality product or service experience throughout the customer journey as well as after they’re already satisfied customers.

-- Upselling & Cross Selling opportunities: Proactively looking at opportunities to increase sales by offering related products or services alongside existing ones being purchased by customers
+- Upselling & Cross Selling opportunities: Proactively looking at opportunities to accelerate sales by offering related products or services alongside existing ones being purchased by customers

 Because of the differences mentioned above, the tools can also vary.
 For example, presales teams may use marketing automation software to nurture leads, while sales teams may use customer relationship management (CRM) software to monitor customer data and manage deals.

 We’ll give you a rundown of the most commonly used tools in pre-sales and sales so that you can be better prepared for success.